 Reset a user's password

-If a user forgets the password to their Google Apps account, or if you think their account has been compromised, you can reset their password.
-Do this from your Admin console.
-If you're the administrator of a Google Apps account and you have forgotten your own password, see instead Reset your administrator password.
+If a user forgets the password to their G Suite account, or if you think their account has been compromised, you can reset their password.
+You reset a user's password from the Google Admin console.

-- Sign in to the Google Admin console.
+Sign in to your Google Admin console.

 - Click Users.

-- Click the Reset Password button to save your changes.
+- Click Reset to save your changes.